xxyresearch/torseqcd-peer-review/README.md

     TorseqCD/preprocess_local_test.py

 This is for paper "TorSeqCD: Torsion Sequential Modeling for Molecular 3D Conformation Generation" peer review.
-If you have any problem, please contact xyxu@iastate.edu
+If you have any question, please contact xyxu@iastate.edu